LLNL/UnifyFS/docs/overview.rst

 .. image:: images/design-high-lvl.png

+This section provides a high
+level design of UnifyFS.
 UnifyFS presents a shared namespace (e.g., /unifyfs as a mount point) to all compute nodes in a job allocation.
 There are two main components of
 UnifyFS: the UnifyFS library and the UnifyFS server.